 The Cyber Systems major is a new academic program within the Department of Engineering that will have its first graduates with the Class of 2022.
-Earlier classes are not eligible to graduate with this degree.
 This program will seek accreditation from ABET and will meet the curricular requirements for designation by the National Security Agency and Homeland Security as a Center of Academic Excellence in Cyber Defense Education.